Degrassi: History

-Development, The Kids of Degrassi Street, and early accolades (1979–1986)
+1979–1986: The Kids of Degrassi Street

 In 1976, Linda Schuyler, a Grade 7 and Grade 8 media teacher at Earl Grey Senior Public School in Toronto, founded Playing With Time Inc. with her partner Kit Hood.
 Schuyler had met Hood, who had a career in editing television commercials, when she needed help from an experienced editor to save the "muddled footage" of one of her projects.
 As a media teacher, Schuyler encouraged her students to use video as a narrative tool.
-Bruce Mackey, Earl Grey's librarian and a friend of Schuyler, ordered several books about filmmaking, one being Ida Makes a Movie, by the American author Kay Chorao.
+Bruce Mackey, Earl Grey's librarian and a friend of Schuyler, procured her several books about filmmaking upon her request, one being Ida Makes a Movie, by the American author Kay Chorao.
 Mackey did not realize that it was a children's book and discarded it, but Schuyler developed an interest in adapting the book into a film.
 Before leaving, Schuyler sought legal advice from Stephen Stohn, a young entertainment lawyer who had recently graduated from law school, and who would eventually become her producing partner and husband.

-Stohn recalled in his 2018 memoir Whatever It Takes that he advised Schuyler that being out of print, buying the rights to the book on her own would be "relatively straightforward", and that involving lawyers would make the process "unnecessarily complicated".
+Stohn recalled in his 2018 memoir Whatever It Takes that he advised Schuyler that being out of print, buying the rights to the book on her own would be "relatively straightforward", and that involving lawyers would make the process "unnecessarily complicated."
 Stohn instead gave Schuyler a boilerplate form for permission to take with her to New York.
 Schuyler purchased the rights for $200.
 The feline characters were changed into human children, and the story was also largely repurposed.
 The film featured production techniques that Schuyler and Kit Hood felt were missing from children's programming: it was shot in a cinéma vérité style, with handheld camera work and entirely on-location shooting.
 Mackey offered his home, 98 De Grassi Street, as a filming location.

-Ida Makes A Movie premiered on CBC Television on December 8, 1979.
+Ida Makes a Movie premiered on CBC Television on December 8, 1979.
 Over the next couple of years, the network ordered two more short films.
-By 1982, they ordered five more episodes, developing the series of short films into a television series named The Kids Of Degrassi Street.
-In 1985, the episode Griff Gets A Hand (which starred future "Wheels" actor Neil Hope as Griff) received an International Emmy for Best Program for Children and Young People.
+By 1982, they ordered five more episodes, developing the series of short films into a television series named The Kids of Degrassi Street.
+In 1985, the episode Griff Gets A Hand (which starred future "Wheels" actor Neil Hope as Griff) received an International Emmy Award for Best Children & Young People.